Ben's Engineering Blog

 return <span>{count}</span>

 This sort of thing works in valtio and is the previous implementation in my old framework Prism.
-This is possible using Proxies at runtime, but are a no-go really for a number of reasons.
+This is possible using Proxies at runtime, but suffer from many complications at runtime.

-Because of effect tracking in Ezno, it becomes fairly straightforward to find state mutations across functions and so these updates can be found and inlined similar to the above.
-The uniqueness of functions here enable special handling of .map and .push as they are known to be array method after the type synthesis.
+Because of effect tracking in Ezno, it becomes fairly straightforward to find state mutations across functions so these updates can be found and inlined similar to the above.
+The uniqueness of functions here enables special handling of .map and .push as they are known to be array methods after the type synthesis.

 const value = useProxy({ items: [] });